ajtribick/celestia-gaia-stardb/README.md

-In order to limit the download size required and to maintain compatibility with the use of HIP/TYC2 identifiers as the primary key for stars in celestia.Sci, only Gaia data for HIP and TYC2 stars is processed.
+In order to limit the download size required and to maintain compatibility with the use of HIP/TYC2 identifiers as the primary key for stars in celestia.Sci/Celestia, only Gaia data for HIP and TYC2 stars is processed.

 **Unless you are editing the code, it is recommended to use the pre-built files in the release rather than running these scripts manually.** The data